 Caring for your Dental Implants

 Although the root portion of dental implants lies beneath the gums, good oral care is necessary.
 Management of oral health with twice daily brushing, flossing at night, routine checkups and cleanings is crucial for maintaining healthy bone and gums tissue.

 We would love to discuss your options!
-Please call 660-747-9117 to make an appointment.
-Ridgeview Family Dental serves Grain Valley, Odessa, Bates City and surrounding areas.
-Thanks to our convenient locations in Warrensburg, Oak Grove and Windsor.
+Contact our office at 660.747.9117 to schedule an appointment.
+Ridgeview Family Dental serves Grain Valley, and Bates City thanks to our convenient locations in Warrensburg, Oak Grove and Windsor.